Open-VTS/OVTS-Device/README.md

 3. Power on the board and the Power LED should turn on.
 4. Edit Server parameters and APN names in both `core.h` and `modem.h` .
    1. Set `DEFAULT_CENTER_ADDRESS` for server address and set center numbers in `DEFAULT_CENTER_PARAMS`.
    2. Currently, there are two APN names have been defined in `modem.h` which are `OP_MTN` and `OP_MCI`.
-You need to first find out Your APN name string and add them like the template.
-For example `OP_MTN` string would be `MTN Irancell` and the equivalent APN name (which must be set to access internet connection) is `mtnirancell`.
+You need to first find out your APN name string and add them like the template.
+For example `OP_MTN` string would be `MTN Irancell` and the equivalent APN name is `mtnirancell`.
 Also, if you have a custom APN name you need to add it as `OP_***_CUSTOM_APN` and set the `USE_CUSTOM_APN` in `core.h`.
+Filling these values helps the modem to recognize the current network and call proper parameters to set parameters for each network operator.
+5. If the server communicates over HTTPS you need to set `USE_HTTPS` in `modem.h` and set the proper server address in `core.h`.
-5. Compile and upload source to the board using [compile section](#Compile-Source-Code)
+6. Compile and upload source to the board using [compile section](#Compile-Source-Code)
-6. If everything works fine, the Status LED should blink.
+7. If everything works fine, the Status LED should blink.
 Also, I suggest you to use the debug cable to see the current output.

 ### Compile Source Code